 References: HR guide

-References can cause employers headaches.
-This guide sets out some of the key issues to consider.
+References can cause difficulties for employers.
+In this guide I set out some of the key issues to consider.

 Seeking a reference

 Generally, there is no legal obligation to request a reference for a prospective employee and businesses are free to employ someone without obtaining a reference.
 However, usually it is sensible to make a job offer conditional upon receipt of at least one satisfactory reference.